ai2cm/fv3net/workflows/offline_ml_diags/README.md

 found in `fv3fit.sklearn.wrapper`.)

-The script takes in a configuration YAML file (which contains the input data path), a trained ML model, and the output path.
+The script takes in a configuration YAML file (which contains the input data path), a trained ML model (for sklearn the user must include the .pkl file in the model path;
+for keras the model path is the directory containing the various model files), and the output path.
 An optional json file containing a list of timesteps to use can also be provided.
 If not provided, the workflow will use all timesteps present in the data.
 ```
 python -m offline_ml_diags.compute_diags \
     $CONFIG_YAML \